2017 Africa Cup of Nations squads: Guinea-Bissau

 A 35-man provisional squad was announced on 18 December 2016.
 Eliseu Cassamá and Yazalde rejected the call.
-The final squad was announced on 4 January 2017, with Abudu, Guti Almada, Mama Samba Baldé, Edelino Ié, Edouard Mendy, Formose Mendy, Mesca, Pelé, Bruno Preira, Jean-Paul Mendy, Cícero Semedo and Zé Turbo being left out of the team.
+The final squad was announced on 4 January 2017, with Abudu, Guti Almada, Mama Samba Baldé, Edelino Ié, Édouard Mendy, Formose Mendy, Mesca, Pelé, Bruno Pereira, Jean-Paul Mendy, Cícero Semedo and Zé Turbo being left out of the team.
 Though not part of the preliminary squad, Rui Dabó was added to the squad.